 If your SSI application is approved, you will receive a monthly benefit based on an amount set by the government.
 The amount fluctuates each year to account for cost-of-living adjustments.
 This is different from SSDI benefits, which are based on your lifetime earnings before you became disabled.
 Also, unlike SSDI, your dependents are not entitled to any benefits based on your SSI eligibility.
 Other benefits include eligibility for healthcare coverage and food assistance.

 If you are eligible for SSI, you may also qualify for State Supplement Program (SSP) benefits.
 This is an additional program that provides Massachusetts residents with financial assistance.
 You will receive a separate check each month from the state for SSP benefits.Denial of Your SSI Claim

 You can ask the Administration to reconsider your application if it denies your claim, or if it determines that you no longer have a disability.
 The Administration will regularly review your case by conducting continued disability reviews approximately every three years (or sooner), and redeterminations (a review of your income and resources).
 A decision can be appealed by making a request for reconsideration within 60 days from the date you received the Administration’s initial determination.
 There are various levels of appeals, and you may need to take your case to a hearing to claim your benefits.Helping You in Your Social Security Matter

-Boston social security income attorney Michael O. Smith has helped clients with their social security matters for over 15 years.
+Boston social security income attorney Smith and his team of attorneys have helped clients with their social security matters for over 15 years.
 Mr. Smith has represented clients throughout the social security claims process, and has been instrumental in advocating for his clients at hearings.
 He provides clients with the legal counseling they need to make informed decisions on their social security benefits claims.
 Mr. Smith works with clients in Boston and the surrounding area.
 Please call our office today at 617-263-0060, or fill out our online form, to schedule a consultation at no cost.